fahseltc/ANTony-and-CleopatROACH/docs/project-planning.md

 - [x] Attack Move action 7/21
 - [x] Stop Move action 7/21

+# THINGS LEFT FOR 1.1!!

+Art + Animation

+- [] Possible new art for workers to match fighter style.
-- Attack Animation
+- [] Attack Animation for workers + fighters
-- Unit limits/food stat + building to increase it (slowly generating larvae?)
+- [] Walk Animation for fighters

+Unit Group + Hotkey improvements

 - Hold shift + click more units adds them to the selected group of units
+- Hold shift + click selected unit to remove from group.
+- Camera location hotkeys

+- When clicking a building, show some indicator of what its rally point is

-- Roach / Ant base building mechanics?
+- Add base mechanics to roaches
 - Cutscene to hide UI and fade it back in.
-- Local unit avoidance

-- Attack move visual indicator
+- Attack move visual indicator when clicked
 - Other unit action keys (patrol, hold position, stop, etc...)
 - Single unit/hive selected UI - should show units in construction queue, unit stats, etc.

-- Camera location hotkeys
 - Fix issue with construction not being local to a unit
-- UI Tooltips for unit costs
+- Clean up unit UI tooltips and make costs reflect the JSON

+- Unit limits/food stat + building to increase it (slowly generating larvae?)

   1.2